 Due to the diversity of these body types, each can have a very different impact on men’s body anxieties as well – especially on male athletes themselves.
 The average man has a BMI of 26.66 and a weight of 181.9 pounds and would have to gain a substantial amount of weight, largely in muscle, to approach the most common body types in the NFL and NBA.
 Muscle dysmorphia, a condition of men who continually believe they aren’t muscular enough, has been described as a “reverse anorexia.”
 This condition can be characterized by an unhealthy preoccupation with frequently working out and a highly regimented diet focused on gaining weight.
 Sufferers of muscle dysmorphia may experience depression and anxiety as well as a serious impact on their work and social life; they may also engage in steroid abuse in order to achieve a highly muscular body shape.

 The struggle to achieve a perfect physical ideal can give rise to body dysmorphia, disordered eating, purge behaviors including excessive exercise, and abuse of pharmaceuticals that include laxatives and stimulants, or illicitly obtained anabolic steroids.
 Ultimately, this quest has very little to do with health – a fact made evident as one’s mental and physical well-being quickly fall by the wayside.
-If eating disorders and their related consequences are challenging your attempts to lead a normal and healthy life, call 1-888-997-3147.
+If eating disorders and their related consequences are challenging your attempts to lead a normal and healthy life, call 1-888-997-3147(Who Answers?).
 Treatment support advisors are available to provide more information about recovery options.

 The Average Man